Publications

 Book chapters

-Bianchi I. (forthcoming-accepted) The everyday politics of the urban commons: ambivalent political possibilities in the dialectical, evolving and selective urban context.
-In Hamel and Domaradzka (eds) Handbook of Urban Social Movement.
-Commissioned by Edward Elgar Publishing.
+Bianchi I (2024) The everyday politics of the urban commons: ambivalent political possibilities in the dialectical, evolving and selective urban context.
+In Hamel and Domaradzka (eds) Handbook of Urban Social Movement, Cheltenham: Edward Elgar Publishing, pp. 284-300

 Bianchi (2022) The tendency towards enclosure: an inherent and market/state-shaped dynamic of the urban commons.
 Insights from Barcelona.
-In Lijster T, Volont L, Gielen P (eds) (in press) Rise of the Common City: Cultural Commoning in Urban Conditions.
+In Lijster T, Volont L, Gielen P (eds), Rise of the Common City: Cultural Commoning in Urban Conditions.
 Brussels: Academic and Scientific Publishers, pp. 47-61.